Jolokia Protocol

 Paths

-An inner path points to a certain substructure (plain value, array, hash) within a a complex JSON value.
+An inner path points to a certain substructure (plain value, array, map) within a complex JSON value.
 Think of it as something like "XPath lite".
 This is best explained by an example:

 The attribute HeapMemoryUsage of the MBean java.lang:type=Memory can be requested with the URL http://localhost:8080/jolokia/read/java.lang:type=Memory/HeapMemoryUsage which returns a complex JSON structure like